monum/gsoc-ideas/index.md

 ## Ideas List for Google Summer of Code from the Mayor's Office of New Urban Mechanics (City of Boston)

-Below you will find a list of ideas we have for a Google Summer of Code student for the summer of 2021.
+Below, you will find a list of ideas we have for a Google Summer of Code student for the summer of 2021.
 Thank you for your consideration!

 ###  1. Urban Tree Canopy Detection Using Satellite and Aerial Imagery